matrix-org/matrix-spec-proposals/proposals/2516-new-type-for-voice-messages.md

 could cause malicious content to be automatically downloaded)

-This could be solved by having clients handle auto-download responsibly, e.g. only auto-download voice messages fromtrusted contacts.
+This could be solved by having clients handle auto-download responsibly, e.g. only auto-download voice messages from trusted contacts.